 A course to further a specialization or interest will be taken at CHS or elsewhere at any time during the program.
-There is no charge for a CHS Insights course; a graduate course or a course taken elsewhere is at your own expense.
-This course must be the equivalent of an Insights course or better.
+There is no charge for you for one CHS Insights course; a graduate course or a course taken elsewhere is at your own expense.
+This course must be the equivalent of an insights course or better.